 Another offering from our top-rated brand, the Fleck Iron Pro 2 is more than a water softener; it’s also a fully-functional iron filter as well.
 Using the included iron hardness testing kit, you can determine if iron is an issue within your water supply.
 If it is, the system can be set up according to your levels to ensure proper filtration.

-Like several other options in this guide, the Fleck Iron Pro 2 utilizes the 5600XST control head for easy management of the system functions included with the device.
+Like several other options in this guide, this system utilizes the 5600XST control head and digital metered valve for easy management of the system functions included with the device.

-The complete system comes with a full 5-year manufacturer’s warranty, and has everything you need for installation in the box, as per usual with Fleck products.
+The complete system comes with a full 5-year manufacturer’s warranty, and has everything you need for quick and easy installation in the box, as per usual with Fleck products.

-Though the Iron Pro 2 isn’t purely a water softener like our top pick, the 5600XST, customers are clear; they love the product and find that it includes just about everything you could want from an all-in-one package.
+Though the Pro 2 unit isn’t purely a water softener like our top pick, the 5600XST, customers are clear; they love the product and find that it includes just about everything you could want from an all-in-one package.
+Also, this is the best-rated iron removal unit on our list.

 9. Fleck 7000 SXT